aadilmallick/my-notes-docusaurus/docs/ai-engineering/08-claude-code.md

 #### Refactor to use zustand or context

-### Claude on your PRs
+### Claude on your PRs and issues

+Here is how to install claude as a github app that can be invoked upon PRs and issues:

-Run the `/install-github-app` to install a claude code github action.
+1. Run the `/install-github-app` to install a claude code github action.
+2. Choose how to authorize Claude and which repos to give it access to and install Claude in.

+Once you have installed Claude into a repo, you have these three powerful ways you can use it:

-- By default, the Claude Code GitHub Action listens for comments or issues mentioning `@claude`.
+- **tag claude with `@claude`**: By default, the Claude Code GitHub Action listens for comments or issues mentioning `@claude`.
+- **add Claude as a PR reviewer**: You can add Claude as a PR reviewer so it reviews your PRs
+- **use claude in github actions**: You can use claude and run it in headless mode via github action workflows.

+> [!NOTE]
-This actions makes claude become a collaborator on your PRs for the current repo.
+> This actions makes claude become a collaborator on your PRs for the current repo.
 You can now tag claude on issues, make it an assignee, etc.